HubRise/website/APPS-TEMPLATE/en/connect-hubrise.md

 If, on the contrary, you need to stop sending SOLUTION orders to HubRise altogether, it is preferable to disconnect SOLUTION from HubRise via the SOLUTION back office.
 -- OR --
-If you need to stop sending SOLUTION orders to HubRise altogether, it is preferable to contact SOLUTION support.
+If, on the contrary, you need to stop sending SOLUTION orders to HubRise altogether, it is preferable to contact SOLUTION support.